dlewis27/SSRgenotyper/README.md

 ## How it Works

-The script go through the reference file, finding the SSRs and the 2 flanking nucleotides on both sides of the SSR.
-It then goes through each sam file, looks at the reads that mapped to the refeerence sequence, and looks for reads with the SSR pattern and a matching 2 flanking nucleotides.
+The script go through the reference file, finding the SSRs and the specified number of flanking nucleotides on both sides of the SSR.
+It then goes through each sam file, looks at the reads that mapped to the reference sequence, and looks for reads with the SSR pattern and matching flanking nucleotides.

 ## Output